dollyaswin/zf2-pagination/README.md

 Introduction
 ------------
 This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This application is an example for Zend\Paginator usage

 Installation